SuperOfficeDocs/superoffice-docs/docs/api/getting-started/index.md

 Automation allows an application to execute code when an event occurs inside the client.
 These events occur when an action takes place: such as when a dialog is opened, or a person is created.

 While automation code is usually defined by customer requirements, consultants often create routines that assist with common tasks.
-Automation code can perform just about any tasks imaginable, but generally involve validating, transforming and/or moving data.
+Automation code can perform just about any task imaginable, but generally involve validating, transforming, and/or moving data.
 These types of routines are commonly discussed in the [Developer Forums][1].

 **Script automation options by platform:**